robertlinde/eslint-plugin-class-validator-type-match/readme.md

 ### `definite-assignment-match`

-Ensures properties with decorators use definite assignment assertion (`!`) when required.
+Ensures definite assignment assertion (`!`) is used correctly with decorators.

 **Examples:**